| FADEOUT(for Jim Scrimgeour)

 “I’ve seen enough!
 Please take me home!”

-the sidewalks gleam with golden stars,
+4 Outside the gates, on Hollywood,the sidewalks gleam with golden stars,

 each identified by name.